sonnygobdev/udacity/README.md

 1. pandas and numpy for data wrangling
 2. seaborn and matplotlib for data visualization

+The analysis is in the jupyter notebook **netflix_insights.ipynb**, which is included in this repository.

 The dataset used came from Kaggle www.kaggle.com https://www.kaggle.com/shivamb/netflix-shows

 Base on the questions that I have come up for this dataset, the features that would give us the answers would be coming mostly from the director,country, title and cast columns.
 After inspecting the data I needed replace the country and ratings column with the mode and drop the other fields that do not have any values and will not have a big effect on the questions that we want to answer.
 I also needed to split the cast and duration columns to be able to answer the 1,4 and 5th questions.